 “Promoted the expression of several growth factors that are responsible for hair growth, including fibroblast growth factors (FGF)-7, (FGF)-2, insulin-like growth factor (IGF)-1, and vascular endothelial growth factor (VEGF).”

-— More recently, a 2015 study from Japan concluded that “topical adenosine increases the proportion of thick hair in Caucasian men with AGA.
+— More recently, a 2015 study from Japan concluded that topical adnosine increases the proportion hair that is thick in Caucasian men with AGA.
 Another 2015 study from the same country found that topical adenosine increases thick hair ratio in Japanese men with AGA.

 I wonder why we did not hear more on a product that sold over 1 million bottles in Asia in one and a half years after being introduced in 2011?
 My guess is that the results did not prove comparable to the results from Minoxidil.
 It is nevertheless still encouraging to read about Shiseido’s lengthy history in hair loss related research and product development.